-&lt;sup>40 New York Constitution, 1846, Article 8, Section 1: "Corporations may be formed under general laws; but shall not be created by special act, except for municipal purposes, and in cases where in the judgment of the Legislature, the objects of the corporation cannot be attained under general laws.
+The history of state constitutional development often treats the constitutional changes that began in the 1840s as a continuation of the trend toward limiting the discretion of state legislatures that began in the 1780s with the in cases where in the judgment of the Legislature, the objects of the corporation cannot be attained under general laws.
 All general laws and special acts pursuant to this section, may be altered from time to time or repealed."
-See the discussion in Gunn, Decline of Authority, pp. 231-232.
+See the discussion in Gunn (1988, 231-2).

-&lt;sup>41States also began asserting their absolute authority to govern corporations, even after they had granted corporate charters, special or general: "All general laws or special acts, enacted under the provisions of this section may be altered or repealed by the Legislature at any time after their passage."
-(Ohio, 1851, Article 13, section 1).
+^{41.} States also began asserting their absolute authority to govern corporations, even after they had granted corporate charters, special or general: "All general laws or special acts, enacted under the provisions of this section may be altered or repealed by the Legislature at any time after their passage" (Ohio, 1851, Article 13, Section 1).

-&lt;sup>42Seavoy 1982.
-There is some doubt about the first general act and whether it was in Massachusetts, Handlin 1943; Handlin and Handlin, 1945 and 1969; Maier 1992 and 1993.
+^{42.} See Seavoy (1982).
+There is some doubt about the first general act and whether it was in Massachusetts; see Handlin (1943), Handlin and Handlin (1945, 1969), and Maier (1992, 1993).